Shoes

 Topo Athletic Mountain Racer 3

-I've now used Topo's on my last two thru-hikes and most of my traditional backpacking for over two years now.
-I found the Mountain Racers before the Hayduke in 2024 and after a few hundred training miles I knew I had my next shoe.
-They have a 33mm stack height in the heel and a 5mm "drop" to the toe at 28mm.
-This gives the shoe plenty of cushion without being too plush and it retains great ground feel despite the stack height.
-This may be do to the lack of any rock plate and I've appreciated the nimble feel for such a cushioned and wide shoe.
-Especially while on the Hayduke, where we were often scrambling, sometimes on high consequence terrain.
-And the absent rock plate is only negatively noticed by me after many (10+) miles of continuous sharp gravel.
+I've now used Topo’s Mountain Racers on my last three thru-hikes and most of my traditional backpacking for over three years.
+I found the Mountain Racers before the Hayduke in 2024, and after a few hundred training miles, I knew I had my next shoe.
+They feature a 33mm stack height in the heel and a 5mm drop to the toe, giving the shoe plenty of cushion without feeling too plush or unstable.
+The proprietary ZIP-Foam midsoles feel great underfoot, with a good balance of cushion, responsiveness and durability.
+Everything considered, they're easily my favorite long-distance hikers to date.

 Altra Lone Peak 8

-Bugs has used the last several generations of the Lone Peaks for well over 2000 miles of combined hiking.
-She has especially wide feet and Altras "foot shape" shoes, with their wide toe box, fit the bill.
-She also loves the lower stack, which gives them a very flexible and natural feel.
-They retain Altra's classic "0 drop" as well, with no difference in cushion height between the heel and the toe.
-These are the most common shoe seen on long distance hikers in America and there is good reason.
-When foot comfort is an essential part of your daily existence, these shoes are hard to beat.
+Bugs has used the last several generations of the Lone Peaks for over 3,000 miles of combined hiking.
+They retain Altra's classic "zero-drop" platform, meaning there is no difference in cushion height between the heel and the toe.
+These are easily the most common shoes seen on long-distance hikers in America—and for good reason.
+When foot comfort is an essential part of your daily existence, this line is incredibly hard to beat.

 (Lone Peak 8's seen on Bugs on the Hayduke following an alternate through Bryce Canyon National Park)